-A cervical screening test is not usually recommended while you're pregnant.
+A cervical screening test (smear test) is not usually recommended while you're pregnant.
 This is because pregnancy hormones can make it harder to get clear results.

 You'll usually be told to wait until at least 3 months after you've given birth to have your next test.

-You can still have a screening test if you are breastfeeding.
+You can have a screening test if you are breastfeeding.
 Breastfeeding does not affect your test.

 If you're pregnant and due for a cervical screening test

-But if you have previously had abnormal cells in your cervix, you may need to be screened while you're pregnant.
+If you had abnormal cells in your cervix before, you may need to be screened while you're pregnant.

-If your results are positive for HPV or finds abnormal cells in the cervix, it does not mean you have cancer.
+If your cervical screening results are positive for HPV or find abnormal cells in your cervix, it does not mean you have cancer.